15 Best WordPress Table Plugins Tested & Compared for 2026

 What Could Be Better

-• No centralized dashboard for creating and managing tables
+• No centralized dashboard for managing tables across pages

 • Only 6 pre-designed templates available in the free version